Being A Student In North Korea: 2016 vs 2017

 The education system within North Korea is extremely important for the country because key Korean teachings are distributed through education.
 Students are actively encouraged towards subjects in science or technology which equips them with the required skills to pursue careers as a technician, scientist or employee that the government can use to help the country work toward its objectives.

-The literacy rate for those fifteen and over is 100%.
-Children start school with a year in nursery followed by four years in primary education, six years of secondary education and then they start university.
+The literacy rate for those aged fifteen and over is 100%.
+Children start school with a year in nursery followed by four years in primary education, six years of secondary education and then university.

 There are three types of schools that students can choose:

 Arts and sports attended by children between the age of 6 and 18

 Foreign language attended by students between the age of 10 and 18

 Science schools attended by students between the age of 10 and 21

 These three schools ensure that everyone has access to education, contributing to the country’s exceptional literacy rate.
 Schools mould students into becoming productive employees who can contribute to the achievement of the country’s goals.